LisaMcGautier/weatherDashboard/README.md

 Added classes to html content, so that I will be able to access each one from `script.js` using JQuery.

-Moved the function from `index.html` to `script.js` in order to check
+Moved the function from `index.html` to `script.js` in order to confirm that it is working.

+Worked on the syntax of the JQuery to display the API response results dynamically within the HTML.